intro-to-data-science-22-workshop/-14-temporal-data-with-tsibble-and-fable-Samson-Krafft/README.md

 ## Statement of contributions

+In general, both authors collaborated closely together.
+The division below was made mostly for the efficient execution of the concept that was developed together.

+**Justus v.
+Samson-Himmelstjerna** prepared the presentation, including slides, and post-processing of the recording.

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Oskar Krafft** prepared the practice materials and the code for the slides.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.